A guide to tropical modifications: Definitions and examples

 To deal with that, let us consider the map $m_{L}:(x,y)\to (x,y,y+t^{-1})$.
 On Figure \ref{modif}, in the middle, we see the tropicalization of the set $\{(x,y,y+t^{-1})\}$ and the tropicalization of the image of $C$ under the map $m_{L}$.
 Let $G(x,z)$ be the equation of the projection of $m_L(C)$ on the $xz$-plane.
 So, $F(x,y)=0$ implies that for the new coordinate $z=y+t^{-1}$ we have

 Therefore the curve $C'=pr_{xz}m_L(C)$ is given by the set of non-smooth points of we see $C'$ on the projection onto the plane $XZ$ on the left part of Figure \ref{modif}.
-Notice that in order to have transversal intersection of non-Archimedean amoebas we did nothing else as a change of coordinates.
+Notice that in order to recover the transversal intersection of non-Archimedean amoebas we did nothing else as a change of coordinates.

 \begin{remark} Consider the restriction of $\Trop(F)$ on the line $Y=1$.
 We obtain $\max(1,7+X,5/3+2X,2+3X,4X)=\max(1,7+X,4X)$, whose locus of non-linearity corresponds to the stable intersection of our tropical curves.
 On the other hand, if we restrict $F$ on the line $y+t^{-1}=0$ and only then take the valuation, we obtain $\max(1,3X+2,4X)$ because $F(x,-t^{-1})=(x-t^{1/3})^3(x-t^{-2})$, and we see that this agrees with the picture of the modifications. \end{remark}